Dana Air: History

-On 23 April 2024 a Dana Air aircraft (registration 5N-BKI) skidded off the runway at Murtala Muhammed International Airport, Lagos, while attempting to land.
+On 23 April 2024, a Dana Air aircraft (registration 5N-BKI) skidded off the runway at Murtala Muhammed International Airport, Lagos, while attempting to land.
 Following the incident, the Minister of Aviation directed the NCAA to suspend the airline's operations immediately to conduct a full safety and financial audit.

-According to aviation profiling services, CAPA - Centre for Aviation, the airline is considered to have ceased operations as of 23 April 2024.
+According to the aviation profiling service CAPA - Centre for Aviation, the airline is considered to have ceased operations as of 23 April 2024.

 Destinations

 Dana Air served the following destinations: